hashicorp/terraform-provider-azuread/docs/resources/application_password.md

 The following arguments are supported:

-* `application_id` - (Optional) The resource ID of the application for which this password should be created.
+* `application_id` - (Required) The resource ID of the application for which this password should be created.
 Changing this field forces a new resource to be created.
-* `application_object_id` - (Optional, Deprecated) The object ID of the application for which this password should be created.
-Changing this field forces a new resource to be created.

-~> One of `application_id` or `application_object_id` must be specified.

 * `display_name` - (Optional) A display name for the password.
 Changing this field forces a new resource to be created.
 * `end_date` - (Optional) The end date until which the password is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
 Changing this field forces a new resource to be created.
 * `end_date_relative` - (Optional) A relative duration for which the password is valid until, for example `240h` (10 days) or `2400h30m`.
 Changing this field forces a new resource to be created.